Flavescence dorée

 Flavescence dorée (from French "Flavescence" : yellowing and "dorée" : golden) is one of the most important and damaging phytoplasma diseases of the vine with the potential to threaten vineyards.
 The bacterial agent has recently been named Candidatus Phytoplasma vitis, and its vector is the leafhopper, Scaphoideus titanus.
 Infection may kill young vines and greatly reduce the productivity of old vines.
 It is classified as a phytoplasma disease belonging to the group generically termed grapevine yellows.
 Occurrences are in sporadic epidemics, and varieties vary in their sensitivity to it.

 There is no cure at the moment and the way to manage its spread is by uprooting infected plants and by using selective insecticides in an area-wide pest management approach in order to reduce the hemipteran vectors.

+A cure might be able to be developed using Auxin to stimulate the plant's defenses.

 Symptoms

 The incubation period between infection and obvious symptoms is usually one year or more, depending on the response of the plant to both pathogen and environmental circumstances.
 Flavescence dorée has the following symptoms: